 - Real time UVA analyzers can provide a final check of effluent water quality and can alarm an operator in case of non-compliance.

 - A UVA monitor can monitor the percentage removal of organics across any treatment system.

 - Patented Pending Ortho-Beam Technology

 - UVT– The primary application for UV transmission monitoring is to control the intensity of UV light output on UV disinfection processes.

-- UVA– The primary application for UV absorbance monitoring is in the optimization of water treatment process by, for example controlling coagulant dose or by providing a surrogate measurement for measurands such as TOC or COD.
+- UVA– The primary application for UV absorbance monitoring is in the optimization of water treatment process by, for example controlling coagulant dose or by providing a surrogate measurement such as TOC or COD.

 - Process Control– Direct measurement of a parameter to control a process such is coagulation, UV disinfection and membranes.

 - Specific Parameter Correlation– Correlated to another parameter that is impractical or expensive to measure in real time such as TOC, BOD and COD.